M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/MFPropertyValuesBuilder/index.md

 Calling `RemoveSystemProperties` will remove built-in properties such as who created the object and when it was last modified.

-<p class="note">Specifically, this will remove properties 20 (MFBuiltInPropertyDefCreated), 25 (MFBuiltInPropertyDefCreatedBy), 21 (MFBuiltInPropertyDefLastModified), 23 (MFBuiltInPropertyDefLastModifiedBy), 24 (MFBuiltInPropertyDefStatusChanged), 30 (MFBuiltInPropertyDefSizeOnServerThisVersion), 31 (MFBuiltInPropertyDefSizeOnServerAllVersions), 40 (MFBuiltInPropertyDefStateEntered) and 89 (MFBuiltInPropertyDefObjectChanged).</p>
+Specifically, this will remove properties 20 (MFBuiltInPropertyDefCreated), 25 (MFBuiltInPropertyDefCreatedBy), 21 (MFBuiltInPropertyDefLastModified), 23 (MFBuiltInPropertyDefLastModifiedBy), 24 (MFBuiltInPropertyDefStatusChanged), 30 (MFBuiltInPropertyDefSizeOnServerThisVersion), 31 (MFBuiltInPropertyDefSizeOnServerAllVersions), 40 (MFBuiltInPropertyDefStateEntered) and 89 (MFBuiltInPropertyDefObjectChanged).
+{:.note}

 ## Helper methods